HeardLibrary/digital-scholarship/script/codegraf/ees3/index.md

 **Instructions:** Go to the [practice assignment Colab notebook](https://colab.research.google.com/drive/1wOBPS-Bn17J0YKtXjRcwf-_y8qZHGaj4?usp=sharing) and make a copy in your own drive as you did the practice notebook.
 Put you name in the first text cell and save the notebook.

+8. Create a dictionary where the keys are the names of months and the values are the number of days in that month.
+Allow a user to enter the name of a month and print the number of days in that month.
+Create appropriate prompts and print statements so the user knows what to do and can interpret the response.
+9. Copy the statement that creates the dictionary that is a catolog of items.
+Create another dictionary with exactly the same items and keys, but for which the values are prices as decimal numbers.
+Let the user type in a catalog number, then print the name of the item and its price.
+Prepend a dollar sign `$` to the price before printing, but don't include the dollar sign in the dictionary.
+10. Modify the last program to convert the price of the selected item to euros (you may need to look up the exchange rate).
+Add an additional statement to print the price in euros, prepending the Unicode string for the euro sign (`\u20AC`) to the numeric price.
+Can you make the print statement work so that there is no space between the euro sign and the price?
 1. Create a list that contains the days of the week.
 Using a `for` loop, print the days of the week.
 2. Use `range()` with a `for` loop that counts by 10 from 10 to 200.
 Make sure that your first number is 10 and your last number is 200.
 3. Create two lists.
 The first list should contain the names of the month in order and the second list should contain the number of days in each month in order.
 Create a `for` loop using `range()` that will step through the numbers 0 to 11.
 As you iterate through each number, print the corresponding name and number of days for each month, using the index of the list item (for example `name[month_number]` where `month_number` is the iterated index number).